 There are a limited amount of data from the use of Benlysta in pregnant women.
-No formal studies have been conducted.
 Besides an expected pharmacological effect i.e. reduction of B cells, animal studies in monkeys do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).

 Benlysta should not be used during pregnancy unless the potential benefit justifies the potential risk to the foetus.